-Redington is becoming one of the most well-known and respected brands in the fishing world.
+Redington is becoming one of the most well-known brands in the fishing world.
 With amazing products at affordable prices, like the Behemoth reel, Redington is steadily making a name for itself.
-Redington released the Rise as an all-new mid-range reel for saltwater and freshwater fishing in 2017.
+Redington released the Rise as an all-new mid-range reel for saltwater and freshwater fishing.

 A Quick Overview